MEXICAN SCHOOL, 18th Century

 Private Collection, Mexico, until 2025.

-This delightful chair is an extremely fine example of furniture-making in 18th-century Mexico.
-Comparable chairs are known in the scholarly literature of Mexican colonial furniture (Figs. 1-3).[i]
-Whether inspired by Chippendale chairs that made their way across the Atlantic to the Americas or inspired by North American examples, these chairs share the unique feature of having diminutive carved shoes serving as the feet of the front legs.
+This elegant but whimsical chair is a fine example of furniture-making in 18th-century Mexico.
+Comparable chairs are known in the scholarly literature of Mexican colonial furniture (Figs. 1-3).
+Whether inspired by Chippendale chairs that made their way across the Atlantic to the Americas (or inspired by North American examples), these chairs share the unique feature of having diminutive carved shoes serving as the feet of the front legs.
 All were likely produced in the same anonymous workshop in Mexico.
-Despite sharing the same overall form, the known examples each display differences in the fine details, suggesting that they each come from different sets.
+Despite sharing the same overall form, the known examples each display differences in the fine details, suggesting that each comes from a different set.

 Fig. 1.
 Mexican 18th Century, Chippendale-Inspired Anthropomorphic Chair.[1]